stuartmcalpine/myADS/README.md

 myads add-author "FirstName" "LastName" --orcid ORCID-ID
 ```

+**About ORCID:**
-- `--orcid` is optional but highly recommended for accuracy
+- Optional but highly recommended to avoid name ambiguity
+- Enables tracking papers at any author position (where ORCID is attached in ADS)
+- Without ORCID, only first-author papers are tracked by default

-- Example:
+Example:

 ```bash
 myads add-author "Jane" "Doe" --orcid 0000-0002-1825-0097